Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models

 \section{Conclusion}

 We introduced Reward Score Matching (RSM), a unified view of reward-based fine-tuning for flow and diffusion models.
-Under this view, many methods that are motivated from different perspectives reduce to the same underlying score-matching problem, with their main differences arising from how value guidance is estimated, weighted, and regularized across timesteps.
+Under this view, many methods that are motivated from different perspectives reduce to the same underlying score-matching problem, with their main differences arising from how value gradients are estimated, weighted, and regularized across timesteps.

 This perspective also clarifies the practical structure of the design space.
 In particular, it puts first-order and zeroth-order methods on common ground as different estimators of the same target, exposing shared bias--variance--compute tradeoffs that are otherwise obscured by method-specific derivations.
 It further shows that much of the remaining variation can be understood through three coupled design dimensions: estimator design, temporal weighting, and trust-region realization.